-This program has experienced changes and challenges with staffing this past year with Koriann Bollhorst, BS CPRP moving into the Program Director position in turn leaving a vacancy in the PR Specialist position.
-Robert Green, BA CPRP and Kaitlyn Wareham from the Bradford PR Program, and Rita Kraus, BS CPRP Senior Director from the Ridgway PR Program have been providing coverage and support while we work to fill the position.
+This program has experienced changes and challenges with staffing this past year.
+Koriann Bollhorst, BS, CPRP resigned from her position as Program Director in December of 2024.
+We had previously hired Neil Donaldson MS, PR Specialist, who was then promoted to Program Director.
+Neil has been working with Rita Kraus, BS, CPRP, for his orientation and training.
+This change then left a vacancy in the PR Specialist position.
+Robert Green, BA, CPRP, and Kaitlyn Wareham, PR Specialist, from the Bradford PR Program, provided additional staffing support.
+Rita Kraus had also been providing coverage and support while we worked to fill the position.
+Lisa Babb was recently hired to fill the PR Specialist position.